badalku27/TEST-YOUR-KNOWLEDGE/COMPONENTS_OVERVIEW.md

 # Component Guide

-Quick reference for all components in this quiz app.
+Quick reference for all components in Test Your Knowledge.

 ## Types